María Beatriz del Rosario Arroyo: Early life and education

-José Miguel "Mike" Tuason Arroyo, husband of Gloria Macapagal Arroyo, the fourteenth president of the Philippines, congresswoman of Pampanga and 21st House Speaker.
+José Miguel Tuason Arroyo, husband of Gloria Macapagal-Arroyo, the fourteenth president of the Philippines, congresswoman of Pampanga and 21st House Speaker.
 Rosario's closest relative, niece Mariquita Arroyo Tuell Richmer (daughter of Mariano Arroyo) died in 2014 in Indiana, USA.

 She was christened María Beatriz del Rosario at the Santa Ana Church in Molo on February 20, 1884, by Agapito Buenaflor.
 A noteworthy tradition of her family was almsgiving; Arroyo thus participated in the corporal works of mercy from an early age.
 Unspoilt by her affluent upbringing as a member of the aristocracy, she preferred a simple life and reportedly donated her inheritance to the congregation upon becoming an heiress.

 Arroyo first attended classes at the Colegio de Santa Ana, a private school in Molo.
 In preparation for her first communion, she was transferred to Colegio de San José administered by the Daughters of Charity.
 She stayed at the Colegio until she finished her elementary education.